AmeenUrRehman/3-Factor-Authentication-with-Face-Recognition-System/README.md

 ## Introduction

-### Technologies and Packages used in this project,
+### Technologies :flying_saucer: and Packages used in this project,
 - Python
 - Face Recognition and OpenCV
 - Numpy